hyphacoop/link.hypha.coop/README.md

 ### NGINX

 Since NGINX does not read `.htaccess` you must add a redirect into the config.
+(This is done for you when deploying with this [Ansible playbook](https://github.com/hyphacoop/ansibles/blob/master/deploy-hypha-sites/deploy-site-link.hypha.coop.yml))

 To do so add `rewrite ^/(.*)$ /index.php?link=$1 last;` at the last line of the `location / {` block.
 For example: